 Canon-divergent: 20 years after Chief Stoick’s wife and son were lost in a dragon raid, the Vikings of Berk shoot down a Night Fury…and its rider, a feral youth who believes he is a dragon.

-Here is where you can find Nightfall-related media, namely the soundtrack, a fanart directory, and random trivia!
+Here is where you can find Nightfall-related media, namely links to my companion stories, the soundtrack, a fanart directory, and random trivia!
 I have posted this on deviantART for two main reasons: one, deviantART does not eat hyperlinks like some sites I could mention, and two, I can update it without having to reupload entire chapters.

 1. Chapter One: Theme for 'Nightfall': "Skyfall" - Adele

 2. Chapter Two: Castaways: "Long, Long Way from Home" – Foreigner